 West Sussex County Council provides a wide range of social care services across West Sussex.
-Some are provided directly by the Council which are referred to as inhouse services and others are provided in partnership with other organisations.
+Some are provided directly by the Council which are referred to as "in-house" services and others are provided in partnership with other organisations.
 The in-house services include day centres, residential homes and a Shared Lives scheme.

-Adults' Services in-house social care services are currently made up of twenty one building-based services, with 900 people using services, 500+ staff, a county-wide Shared Lives service with 90 paid carers and a budget of nearly £13m.
+Adults in-house social care services are currently made up of twenty one buildingbased services, with 900 people using services, 500+ staff, a county-wide Shared Lives service with 90 paid carers with a budget of nearly £13m.

 The 'Choices for the Future' project aims to develop sustainable and effective social care services that support the statutory duties of Adults' Operations, Life-long Services and ensure appropriate supply as part of the wider Children, Adults, Families, Health and Education (CAFHE) strategic commissioning priorities.
-The project also works closely across directorates including the One Public Estate (OPE) and Community Hub initiatives to ensure a coordinated approach to delivery and that the space is maximised to provide best use and benefit for each local population.
+The project also works closely across directorates including the One Public Estate (OPE) and Community Hub initiatives to ensure a coordinated approach to delivery and a maximisation of space to provide best use and benefit for each local population.

-There is a need to change the way the Council delivers services to better meet the needs of people in West Sussex in the future as society is changing and people are living longer.
+There is a need to adapt the way the Council delivers services so that they can better meet the needs of people in West Sussex in the future.
+This is due to the fact that society is changing and people are living longer.
 How the resources are currently organised and buildings used no longer fits the changing needs of the people who use the service.
 If the Council does nothing, the current building stock will need an estimated £15m spend in the next 10 years in order to maintain it as it is - this would not make them any more accessible or change the way they can be used.